MengLeZhang/crimeMaps-preReg-code/docs/manuscript and title page.md

 Instead of using the log of house prices as our outcomes $Y$, we can try to use house prices without any transformations.
 This is only a useful estimator if inflation between $T = 0$ and $T = 1$ is negligible.
 Else if inflation is non-negligible but consistent, then estimator 1C (i.e. time series) will remain unbiased.

 Another alternate estimator uses the relationship between crimes shown on police.uk $C_g$ and $Y$ to answer RQ1.
 Replace $M_s$ with $C_g$ in estimators 1A - 1C and change the relevant quantities of interest.
 Everything else remains the same.
 There are data limitations based on how many years of geocoded data (before 2011) have been archived by police forces.
-SYP can only guarantee that data from 2010 is available.

 For estimator 1C, which is relevant in case of trends over time, we can explore more elaborate time series models with different techniques for identifying structural breaks.

 Our statistical tests are designed to reject the null hypothesis.
 Failure to reject the null hypothesis does not mean that the null hypothesis is true (i.e. police.uk did not affect house prices).
 An alternative approach is to calculate the probability that the true effect size is higher than some substantial amount.
 For example, if we can check the probability that a standard deviation change in $C_g$ causes an increase in house prices higher than 2%.
-This would involve some Bayesian statistics.

 ### Sensitivity and Robustness tests

-From the DAG in Figure 3, we can infer most of our key assumptions which are:
+From the DAG in Figure 2, we can infer most of our key assumptions, which are:

 1. The effect of confounders on crimes shown on police.uk does not change over time $P(C_g| U, T) = P(C_g| U)$
 2. The effect of confounders on potential nearby snaps does not change over time $P(M_s| U, T) = P(M_s| U)$
 3. The distribution of confounders do not change over time $P(U|T) = P(U)$
 4. The distribution of selling prices did not change for other reasons.
-To account for rising average house prices, we can demean $Y$ (or adding an intercept term in regression models).
+To account for rising average house prices, we can demean $Y$ (or add an intercept term in regression models).

 For RQ2, we need the additional assumption:

 5. Between $T = 0$ and $T =1$, any change in the effect of $U$ on $Y$ is entirely mediated by the real crime count $C_r$.

 Many of these assumptions involve $U$: common causes of $M_s$, $C_g$ and $Y$.
-The majority of confounders are spatial characteristics.
-Snap points are determined by mostly static urban features.
-These features could affect opportunities for crime as well as house prices.

-Confounders can be split into two group: observable and unobserable.
-Observable confounders are common causes that we are both aware of and have information on.
-Unobserved confounders are common causes that we have no information on either because that information is inaccessible or we are not aware of their existence.
-For observable confounders, we can check if:
+Confounders can be split into two groups: observable and unobservable.
+Observable confounders are factors the research team has information about.
+In contrast, unobserved confounders are factors that the research team has no information on either because that information is inaccessible or the team is unaware of their existence.

-$$P(M_s| U, T) = P(M_s| U)$$
-$$P(C_g| U, T) = P(C_g| U)$$
-$$P(U|T) = P(U)$$

-by comparing univariate and multivariate statistics between $T = 0$ and $T = 1$.
-We can also do similar tests to check $P(Y|T) = P(Y)$.
+For observable confounders, we can check for changes over time (assumptions 1 - 3) by comparing univariate and multivariate statistics between $T = 0$ and $T = 1$.
+For assumption 1, we can use an F-test comparing linear models:

-We adopt a kitchen-sink approach to testing: get as many possible variables as possible and check for changes in correlation (or other statistics) over time.
-We outline some potential candidates for $U$ in the data section.
+$C_g = \beta_{n0} + \beta_{nt}T + \beta_{nu}U+ e_n$ (null model)

+$C_g = \beta_{a0} + \beta_{at}T + \beta_{au}U + \beta_{ut}T*U + e_a$ (alternative model)

+For demonstration, we specify $U$ as a continuous variable, but it can be categorical.
+Under the null model, the relationship between $U$ and $C_g$ remains the same over time (except for a scale shift accounted for by $T$).
+Under the alternative model, changes in the relationship between $U$ and $C_g$ are modelled as an interaction term.
+If an F-test rejects the null hypothesis that null model and the alternative model are equivalent, then assumption 1 is not credible.
+We test assumption 2 in the same way.
+To test assumption 3, we can use either a Fisher's exact test or a Kurskal-Wallis test, depending on whether $U$ is continuous or categorical.

+In theory, any variable can be a confounder (unless proven otherwise).
+However, the most important confounders are the three inputs that determine what is shown on police.uk crime maps (see Supplement S2):

+- the location that is queried on the crime map.
+In our case, this is the area around a property.

+- the secret Snap point database

+- police force recorded crime data

+In our study, the research team can set the Snap point database used in the control periods (satisfying assumptions 1-3).
+For the location of houses and crimes, we can use geocoded information for tests (e.g. coordinates, higher areal units such as neighbourhoods).
+We can also use areal characteristics such as deprivation or access to amenities (see data section).

-We can also do a pre-intervention test: find another period $T = -1$ before $T = 0$ where police.uk did not launch and check that the same assumptions are met (e.g. $P(U|T = -1) = P(U| T = 0)$).
+To test for changes over time for unobserved confounders, we can do a pre-intervention test.
+First, we find another period $T = -1$ before $T = 0$ where police.uk did not launch.
+Then we check that the same assumptions are met (e.g. $P(U|T = -1) = P(U| T = 0)$).
 For example, $T = -1$ can be the year 2009.
-Furthermore we can check that our estimators (e.g. 1A - 1C) give the expected result of no effects.
+Then we check if our estimators (e.g. 1A - 1C) give the expected result of no effects for years before any intervention took place.

 We have no statistical way to test the assumption that between $T = 0$ and $T =1$, any change in the effect of $U$ on $Y$ will be entirely mediated by the real crime count $C_r$.
 There may be other mediating pathways that do not travel along $U \rightarrow C_r \rightarrow Y$.
 For example. $Md$ is a mediator whose effect on house prices $Y$ differs between $T = 1$ and $T = 0 $.
-If there is a single causal pathways between $Md$ and $Y$ that does not lies along the causal pathway $C_r \rightarrow M \rightarrow Y$ then this would violate our assumptions.
+If there is a single causal pathway between $Md$ and $Y$ that does not lie along the causal pathway $C_r \rightarrow M \rightarrow Y$ then this would violate our assumptions.

-We do not expect spatial autocorrelation to greatly affect our results.
+We do not expect spatial autocorrelation to affect our results greatly.
 However, we will test for spatial autocorrelation (i.e. checking Moran's I) and adjust estimates accordingly.

 Finally, we can resort to investigative work to uncover evidence that may refute any of our assumptions.
 In particular, we will look for other ways that the police.uk crime maps may have affected house prices in non-crime related ways.